Rhubarb Chutney Recipe

 Rhubarb Chutney - A Condiment for All Seasons

-My mom, who is from Denmark, would make this incredible dessert called Rødgrød Med Fløde which may be the most difficult Danish expression I’ve ever heard.
+My mom, from Denmark, would make this incredible dessert called Rødgrød Med Fløde, which may be the most difficult Danish expression I’ve ever heard.
 It is a red berry pudding made with cream and Denmark’s unofficial national dessert.
 I’ll have to make some soon and post the recipe.

 Chutney and How It Can Be Used